alienchow/image_cmp/README.md

 ### 1. Create the test files and compare script

 In your macOS GUI go to any directory of your choice and dump in 2 images that you want to compare.
-Then create a text file, and compare in all the contents in `compare.py`.
+Then create a text file, and copy in all the contents in `compare.py`.
 Rename the text file to `compare.py`.

 ### 2. Find the full directory path to your test directory